-ISO 45001 provides a practical, risk based approach to safe contractor management.
-If you are managing an ISO 45001 Occupational Health and Safety management system, a real challenge can be the safe contractor management as these workers may work for another organisation and report to a separate line of management.
+ISO 45001 provides a practical, risk-based approach to safe contractor management.
+If you are managing an ISO 45001 Occupational Health and Safety management system, a real challenge can be safe contractor management, as these workers may work for another organisation and report to a separate line of management.

-Risk based thinking is a central tenant of the ISO 45001 Occupational Health and Safety standard.
+Risk-based thinking is a central tenet of the ISO 45001 Occupational Health and Safety standard.
 Using a risk-based approach means that your organisation can allocate the appropriate level of resources to hazards depending on the risk they pose.
 For example, contractors employed for office activities would probably be lower risk than a mechanical or electrical contractor.

-Risk assessment can be based on a variety of criteria, such that the negative impact of harm on workers, or the potential loss of building premises through fire and subsequent invalid insurance.
-Decision making should be supported by appropriate evidence that provides confidence.
+Risk assessment can be based on a variety of criteria, such as the negative impact of harm on workers, or the potential loss of building premises through fire and subsequent invalid insurance.
+Decision-making should be supported by appropriate evidence that provides confidence.
 This evidence might include: